dbiersach/csi-spark-prep/README.md

-# csi-spark-prep
-Foundations of Scientific Computing
+# Foundations of Scientific Computing Using Python